andreasabel/inCode/entry/tries-with-recursion-schemes.md

 it first descends down the first item in the `[k]`, then the second, then the third, etc. until you reach the end, and return the `Maybe v` at that layer.

+Is that...legal?

-In this case, it helps to invert control: instead of folding into a `Maybe v` directly, fold into a "looker upper", a `[k] -> Maybe v`.
+We can make it legal, in this case, by invert control: instead of folding into a `Maybe v` directly, fold into a "looker upper", a `[k] -> Maybe v`.
 We generate a "lookup function" from the bottom-up, and then run that all in the end on the key we want to look up.

 Our algebra will therefore have type: